Jump Main Menu. Go directly to the main content (Acces key S)

-Gamesa has a range of market-oriented products and focused on the cost of energy: Gamesa 2.0-2.5 MW, Gamesa 4.5 MW, Gamesa 850 kW and Gamesa 5.0 MW onshore and offshore.
+Gamesa has a range of market-oriented products and focused on the cost of energy: Gamesa 2.0-2.5 MW, Gamesa 850 kW and Gamesa 5.0 MW onshore and offshore.

-For the mainstream segment, the company will evolve its 2.0 MW platform to 2.5 MW.
+For the mainstream segment, the company has evolved its 2.0 MW platform to 2.5 MW.
 This new platform offers double-digit increases in swept area and in annual power output, is better adapted to the grid and makes less noise, all with the goal of reducing the cost of energy by over 10%.

 The multi-megawatt platform reduces the environmental impact of wind farms by obtaining the same capacity with fewer turbines, while also reducing civil engineering costs by between 10% and 45% per MW.

-Emerging markets, leading by Latin America and the Southern Cone, became the main growth driver of the activity, contrasting with the slump in demand in key markets such as China and India.
-Latin America and the Southern Cone accounted for 32% of 2012 total sales; the US, 20%; Europe and RoW, 27%; India, 12% and China, 10%.
+Emerging markets, leading by Latin America and India, became the main growth driver of the activity.
+Latin America and India accounted for close to 70% of 2013 total sales; the US, 20%; Europe and RoW, 13% and China, 10%.

 End of main content